Manifestation Determination Examples: What Counts and Why It Matters

 • The school is now aware that I (or my client) are aware of both the regulations and Procedural Safeguards.
 And that we want the child supported and behavior modified.
 Remember, there is no pedagogical argument for suspending a child.
 None.

 This doesn’t have to be complicated.
-A simple email with “Dear school, I wish to request an MDR for my child for the incident of 04-15-2022.
+A simple email with “Dear school, I wish to request an MDR for my child for the incident of 02-05-2026.
 I believe that his behavior was a manifestation of his disability and the team needs to discuss this.
 I am available these dates and times.”

+Expect them to say “No.” They usually do.
 I particularly like the “well, we can’t, we have to wait until…” and then I point to the Procedural Safeguards.
+That usually gets us a new FBA at the very least.

-First steps for parents.
+First Steps for Parents

 Read all the documents before you sign anything.